MicrosoftDocs/dynamics365smb-docs/business-central/ui-define-customer-vendor-document-layouts.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customers**, and then choose the related link.
 1. Open the **Customer Card** page for the customer, and then choose the **Document Layouts** action.
-1. On the **Document Layouts** page, on the line for a report layout that you want to use a custom layout for, choose the **Custom Layout Description** field.
+1. On the **Document Layouts** page, on the line for a report layout that you want to use, choose the **Custom Layout Description** field.

    > [!TIP]
    > By default, the Custom Layout Description field is hidden.
 If the field isn't available, you can personalize the page to add it.
 To personalize the page, choose the :::image type="content" source="media/ui-experience/settings_icon_small.png" alt-text="The Settings icon."::: icon, and then choose **Personalize**.
 To learn more about personalizing pages, go to [Personalize your workspace](ui-personalization-user.md).